 Personal preference will play a big part in the actual tyre pressure.
 Bigger and heavier riders will want more air pressure to lower the risk of a puncture, and some riders will just want to play it safe and be willing to compromise comfort for speed on the road sections between the cobbled sectors.
 Some like to feel every bump and cobblestone through their hands and will go quite high.

 Most of the teams do a lot of testing on the pavé before the race and you can bet they’re obsessing mostly about tyre pressure.
-Ride style is also an important factor, someone like Tom Boonen is smoother and better at picking a smooth line on the cobbles than less experienced riders, who might thump into every single cobble.
+Ride style is also an important factor, the top riders is smoother and better at picking a smooth line on the cobbles than less experienced riders, who might thump into every single cobble.
+A detailed knowledge of each sector and ideal line choice also helps too.

 Double- wrapped bar tape

 Those professionals are a hardy bunch, but there’s one area where they often make a concession to comfort: double-wrapped bar tape.
 It makes a small but noticeable difference and it’s easy to do.
-Some riders have a definite preference for double wrap bar tape, including Tom Boonen.
-He even gets his mechanic to wrap the tape right up to the stem.
+Some riders have a definite preference for double wrap bar tape.

 Some mechanics have been seen adding strips of foam under the bar tape.
 Bontrager will sell you a carbon handlebar with special inserts for foam pads to provide more cushioning than a regular setup.
 It's a good way of getting some extra comfort without a big financial outlay or radical change to bike setup.

 There have been several attempts to introduce suspension to road bikes over the years for this one race.
-Most recently there's the Pinarello K8-S with its soft tail rear suspension design, with a small damper unit located at the top of the seatstays.
+There's the Pinarello K8-S with its soft tail rear suspension design, with a small damper unit located at the top of the seatstays.
+The latest version has an electronically adjustable damper, so it can be locked out on the road and is only activated on the cobbled sectors.

 Trek developed its IsoSpeed decoupler, a system that allows the saddle to deflect under impacts.
 Last year it added it to the front of the bike, with the fork steerer tube allowed to bend a small amount to deliver even more smoothness.